purescript/purescript-ordered-collections/README.md

 union :: forall a.
 StrMap a -> StrMap a -> StrMap a
 ```

+Compute the union of two maps, preferring the first map in the case of
+duplicate keys.

 #### `unions`

 ``` purescript
 unions :: forall a.
 [StrMap a] -> StrMap a
 ```

+Compute the union of a collection of maps

 #### `map`